Glossary

 Viral Coefficient

-Viral coefficient (K-factor) is a metric that measures how many new viewers each existing viewer generates through sharing.
-A viral coefficient above 1.0 means each viewer brings in more than one additional viewer, creating exponential growth.
+Viral coefficient, also called the K-factor, measures how many new viewers each existing viewer generates through sharing.
+It is the product of two numbers: the average number of invites or shares each person sends, and the rate at which those invites convert into new viewers.
+A coefficient above 1 means each viewer brings in more than one additional viewer, which compounds.

 Content Series